Additivity of higher rho invariants and nonrigidity of topological manifolds: Additivity of higher rho invariants

 \begin{example} Our typical example of a geometrically controlled Poincar\'{e} complex comes from a triangulation of a closed smooth manifold (more generally a triangulation of a complete Riemannian manifold without boundary, e.g the manifold $CM$ from above), cf. \cite[Section 3 \& 4]{MR2220523}. \end{example}

 We introduce the following notion of geometrically controlled homotopy equivalences of geometrically controlled Poincar\'{e} complexes.

-\begin{definition} Given two $n$-dimensional geometrically controlled Poincar\'{e} complexes $(E, b, T)$ and $(E', b', T')$, A geometrically controlled homotopy equivalence between them consists of the following data: \begin{enumerate}[(1)] \item two geometrically controlled chain maps $f\colon (E, b)\to (E', b')$ and $g\colon (E', b')\to (E, b)$; \item $g\circ f$ and $f\circ g$ are geometrically controlled homotopic to the identity; \item $fTf^\ast$ is geometrically controlled homotopic to $T'$, where $f^\ast$ is the dual of $f$:
+\begin{definition} Given two $n$-dimensional geometrically controlled Poincar\'{e} complexes $(E, b, T)$ and $(E', b', T')$, a geometrically controlled homotopy equivalence between them consists of two geometrically controlled chain maps such that \begin{enumerate}[(1)] \item $g\circ f$ and $f\circ g$ are geometrically controlled homotopic to the identity; \item $fTf^\ast$ is geometrically controlled homotopic to $T'$, where $f^\ast$ is the dual of $f$:

 \end{enumerate} \end{definition}